senecaGyeongrok/Web-222/README.md

 # Web-222

-# This is my fianl assessment second semester using Html, CSS, javascript
+# This is my final second-semester assessment using Html, CSS, and javascript.